Former Soviet Leader Mikhail Gorbachev Says, ‘The World Is Preparing For War’

-In an opinion piece for TIME,former Soviet leader Mikhail Gorbachev wrote that it appears that “the world is preparing for war.”
+In an opinion piece for TIME, former Soviet leader Mikhail Gorbachev wrote that it appears that “the world is preparing for war.”
 The terrifying warning was published on January 26, just one day before Donald Trump signed his controversial Executive Order banning immigration from seven Muslim-majority Middle Eastern countries.
 According to Gorbachev, who led the Soviet Union from 1990-91, the current, terrifying state of world affairs needs to be handled by the UN Security Council.
 Specifically, the former Soviet leader suggests a UN resolution banning nuclear war.

 “I urge the members of the United Nations Security Council — the body that bears primary responsibility for international peace and security —- to take the first step.
 Specifically, I propose that a Security Council meeting at the level of heads of state adopt a resolution stating that nuclear war is unacceptable and must never be fought.”